Rabindranath

 Hungry Tiger: Encounters between

 Hungarian and Bengali Literary Cultures.
-Brennan, Timothy
+New Delhi: Sahitya Akademi.

 (2002) ‘Postcolonial Studies between the European Wars: An Intellectual